-Choosing the right TISC preferences is one of the most important parts of finishing Year 12, but it doesn't have to be a headache.
+Choosing the right TISC preferences is an important part of Year 12, but it doesn't have to be a headache.
 Read our handy tips to figure out how to make the most of your six preferences and get into the course you want.

 1. Find your passion

 We all learn best when we're studying something we enjoy.
 So when it comes to choosing your university course, you should be basing your decision on what you enjoy learning about and where your passions and strengths lie.